sntfm/vol-surf/README.md

 ### Performance Optimizations

-- SIMD vectorization for x86_64 architectures using AVX-512 for computing implied volatilities with Newton-Raphson method
+- SIMD vectorization for x86_64 architectures using AVX-512
-- Automatic scalar fallback using Jaeckel's approximation for architectures not supporting AVX-512
+- Automatic scalar fallback for architectures not supporting AVX-512
 - OpenMP parallel processing for multi-threaded computation
 - Efficient memory mapping for data exchange